MrBlueBird2/to-do-list-flask/README.md

 # To do list in Flask
 This is a to do list created using flask, Data Base, HTML, and Jinja.
-All Modules need to create this are in the README.md file.
+All Modules need to create this project are in the README.md file.

 # Modules
 # virtualenv